How to Choose a Good Residential Property Manager

 Ongoing management includes collecting the rent, handling all correspondence and lease issues with the tenant, enforcing the lease terms, screening maintenance requests, having maintenance work done, lease renewals, move out inspections, making damage deductions if needed, retiring the security deposit due to the tenant.
 Also issuing your monthly owner statement showing income and expense with your owners check.

-These are the basic services.
+These are some of the basic services.
 Many other services are performed by property managers like helping with property insurance claims, coordinating termite inspections, meeting appraisers, and more.

 Tip: When interviewing the property manager ask which services are included and which if any are not.